hkusu/slack-post-action/README.md

-# slack post action
+# Slack Post Action

-This is the action to post to slack.
+This is a GitHub Action to post to Slack.

 ## Usage